ShowhowGui/ToolHeadingSmoothing/README.md

 `MainCase5.java`.

 ### Using the Smoothing Function
-You can use the following function to process stepwise signals:
+You can use the following functiotn to process stepwise signals:
 ```
 double[] smoothedHeadingDeg = Smoother.getSmoothed(headingDeg);
 ```